Are self-employed individuals entitled to sick pay?

 What is the Self-Employment Income Support Scheme?

-This scheme allows self-employed individuals to claim a grant for a percentage of their profits (paid in one lump sum) for the next three months, capped at a specified amount You can apply for this scheme if you are self-employed or a member of a partnership and you:
+This scheme allows self-employed individuals to claim a grant for a percentage of their profits (paid in one lump sum) for the next three months, capped at a specified amount.
+To be able to apply for grants 4 and 5 of this scheme, you must be self-employed or a member of a partnership and you:

-have submitted your Income Tax Self Assessment for the tax year 2018 - 2019
+must have submitted your Income Tax Self Assessment by 2 March 2021

 are trading when you apply (or would be, if not for COVID-19)